Canadian School of Natural Nutrition – Edmonton Branch

 CSNN Edmonton offers the one-year diploma program in Natural Nutrition that leads to the professional title Certified Holistic Nutritional Consultant™.
 Due to government regulations, there is no spring or March start date offered in Edmonton.
 CSNN Edmonton only offers one start date per year, which is late August.
-However, the Edmonton location offers a day and evening program that hold 24 students per class.
-Please go to ‘Schedules’ page for a list of class days and times.
+However, the Edmonton location offers a day and evening program that holds 30 students per class.
+Please go to ‘Courses’ page for a list of class days and times.

 The natural nutrition industry has grown over the past few years.
 There are many opportunities in the Edmonton area within the alternative healthcare field.
 The employment opportunities for those with the C.H.N. professional/C.H.N.C. designation are: